danieeeld2/danieeeld2.github.io/projects/logisticsroutes.md

   - DevOps
   - Go
   - GitHub
-summary: "Optimization of allocation of supplies to companies in logistics companies.
+summary: "Optimal allocation of supplies to logistics fleets.
 This project is a free idea for the Virtual Infrastructure subject at UGR"
 ---

 <img class="img-fluid" src="../img/cotton/cotton-header.png">